spiderpig1297/kfile-over-icmp/README.md

     [5] NF_IP_LOCAL_OUT —    triggered by any locally created outbound traffic as soon it hits the network stack.

-The module places an hook on `NF_IP_POST_ROUTING` in order to intercept every outgoing packets, means that the callback will be called for every packet sent from the machine, with the packet as its argument.
+The module places an hook on `NF_IP_POST_ROUTING` in order to intercept every outgoing packets, meaning that the callback will be called for every packet sent from the machine, with the packet as its argument.

 Then the module checks whether the packet's protocol is ICMP and its type is ICMP-reply.
 Every packet that doesn't meet the requirements is ignored and left untouched.
-Every packet that meets the requirements will later be injected with the file data.
+Every packet that meets the requirements will later be injected with the file's data.

 ### Injecting data to ICMP packets

-This is the time to admit that this title is a bit misleading.
+This is the time to admit that this title is a bit misleading, as we are injecting data __on top__ of ICMP packets (spoiler!), and not __into__ ICMP packets.

 [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) packets are very narrowed in places where we can inject our data.
-To refresh your memory, here is the ICMP header layout taken from its [RFC](https://tools.ietf.org/html/rfc792):
+To refresh our memory, here is the ICMP header layout taken from its [RFC](https://tools.ietf.org/html/rfc792):

     Echo or Echo Reply Message